 Family Flame by Erin Chin

-Runner Up (Young Adult Category)
+Runner Up – Young Adult Category

-The young child peeked curiously around the corner of the kitchen, watching raw flavor be tossed into an inferno of spitting oil and hissing steam.
+The young child peeked curiously around the corner of the kitchen, watching raw flavour be tossed into an inferno of spitting oil and hissing steam.
 His father’s brow was furrowed in concentration as he threw in peeled cloves of garlic, the chopped slices exploding into the wok with a burst of fiery fragrance.
-Without even realizing it, Li had come out of the shadows and into the warm kitchen light where his father danced around illuminated in his culinary spotlight.
+Without even realising it, Li had come out of the shadows and into the warm kitchen light where his father danced around illuminated in his culinary spotlight.
 Eyes widened in awe, Li watched his father toss in onions and shallots before masterfully flipping them in the flaming vessel.
 The small pieces flew through the air before landing back in with a satisfying crackle, the happy sizzle of his soon to be dinner.

 His father was too busy cutting coriander to notice his presence, so Li tried to look over the stove, his little feet dangling centimetres off the ground as he tried to pull himself over the bench with his stick- like arms.
 Not able to defy gravity for long, his feet reluctantly returned to the ground and Li knew he had to get inventive if he wanted to solve this problem.
 Dashing from the kitchen he promptly returned with a plastic step from the laundry room, the rubber feet scuffed from frequent use.